 - Drain the potatoes and run them through a salad spinner to get out all the liquid you can.
 Do the same for the onions.

-- Mix the potatoes and onions, toss with the salt, place in a colander and let drain.
+- Mix the potatoes and onions, toss with the salt, place in a colander and let drain. the salt extracts extra moisture.
+This prevents too much liquid, which makes frying difficult, and also tends to turn brown.
 When done draining, squeeze out all the extra liquid that you can.

 - Put the potato and onion mixture into a large container, add the eggs and mix well.
 Add the flour and mix well with your hands.